ykhandelwal571/messyApplication/README.md

 **Owner:** Yash Khandelwal

-You can reach me via [ykhandelwal571@gmail.com](mailto:ykhandelwal571@gmail.com) [https://www.linkedin.com/in/yash-khandelwal-076373240/]([your_linkedin_profile](https://www.linkedin.com/in/yash-khandelwal-076373240/)) (Replace with your LinkedIn profile URL).
+You can reach me via [ykhandelwal571@gmail.com](mailto:ykhandelwal571@gmail.com) or on [LinkedIn](https://www.linkedin.com/in/yash-khandelwal-076373240/).
 Feel free to reach out with any questions or feedback!